Elena145/CS163-Projects-2024Fall-Team46/_posts/2024-12-06-team46-point-cloud.md

+---
+layout: post
+comments: true
+title: An Overview of Point Cloud Data and Models
+author: Luning Ding, Yiming Xue, (ADD YOUR NAME HERE)
+date: 2024-12-07 01:09:00
+---

+## Introduction of Point Cloud
+---

+## PointNet
+---

-# PointNet++: Deep Hierarchical Feature Learning on Point Sets in a Metric Space
+## PointNet++: Deep Hierarchical Feature Learning on Point Sets in a Metric Space

-## 1. Introduction
+### 1. Introduction

 Processing point cloud data presents unique challenges due to its irregular, unordered, and sparse structure.
 Unlike 2D grid-based image data, point clouds lack a natural neighborhood structure, making traditional convolutional neural networks (CNNs) unsuitable.
 While the original **PointNet** architecture addressed some of these challenges by using symmetric functions like max pooling to handle permutation invariance, it failed to capture local structures effectively, which are crucial for tasks like segmentation and object recognition.